Vojat05/Tech-Drawer/README.md

 4) Run the <code>Run.exe</code> to run the program.<br><br>

 ## Troubleshooting
-If building or running the program returns an error, build the java files by running the console command <code>javac com/vojat/Main.java -d ./Build</code> in the directory <code>./src/</code>.<br><br>
+If building or running the program returns an error, build the java files by running the command line tool <code>javac com/vojat/Main.java -d ./Build</code> in the directory <code>./src/</code>.<br><br>

-If running the program with the .exe file return n error, run it using the command line tool <code>java com/vojat/Main</code> in the directory <code>./src/Build/</code>.
+If running the program with the .exe file returns an error, run it using the command line tool <code>java com/vojat/Main</code> in the directory <code>./src/Build/</code>.